carbon-language/carbon-lang/flang/documentation/OpenMP-semantics.md

 * cancel
 * cancellation point

-A higher-level class is created for each categorys which contains directives listed above that share a similar structure:
+A higher-level class is created for each category which contains directives listed above that share a similar structure:
 * OpenMPSimpleStandaloneConstruct
 (taskyield, barrier, taskwait,